UzmaHasan/RealTime-FacialExpressionRecognition-in-Python-/README.md

 Used [this](https://www.kaggle.com/c/3364/download-all) dataset

-Download it and open a folder named fer2013 dataset and place in it
+Download it and place in the same folder where the project files are kept.